 In this blog, we’ll cover:

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 We pride ourselves on immersing travelers into local culture when they visit Italy.
 And with such a delicious selection of cuisine, immersing yourself into Italian food culture is an absolute must.
 Whether you’re visiting Rome, Florence or Venice, we have spectacular food tours that will allow you to experience our favorite spots in each city.
 Want to go a step further and learn how to make local cuisine?
 Check out our new Rome Walking Tour With Pasta Making Class and Lunch.

 Italian Dinner Culture

 Before diving into the courses themselves, it’s important to understand why dinner is taken so seriously in Italy.
 At family dinners, and especially holidays, dinner can last up to four hours or more.
-Traditional Italian dinners are a no-phones-allowed ritual, where families and friends can get together and enjoy the pleasure of each other’s company.
+Traditional Italian dinners are ano-phones–allowed ritual, where families and friends can get together and enjoy the pleasure of each other’s company.
 Italian dinners are long, and for good reason.
 As our CEO likes to say, “the beauty is in the process.”
 An Italian meal is an art, with each course as a different step to creating a finished and delicious product.

 Why do Italians eat dinner so late?
 When visiting Italy, you’ll notice that locals don’t typically eat dinner until 9 or 10 p.m.
 Local restaurants typically don’t even open until 7:30 or 8 p.m.
 Why?
 Aperitivo!
 Traditional Italians like to enjoy a casual drink and small plates before dinner to socialize with friends and family.
 At a traditional aperitivo, you will find yourself enjoying light drinks such as wine, prosecco and spritz as well as various nuts, cheeses and olives that are local to the region.
 Light crackers and cheese or a plant-based dip are examples of some great items to feature in an aperitivo spread.
 Don’t overindulge just yet, as you still have six more courses to eat.
 Aperitivo can give you a tiny glimpse of the delectable meal that is to follow.